baileyherbert/svelte-webpack-starter/README.md

 # Svelte Webpack Starter

-This is a starter template for [Svelte](https://svelte.dev) that comes preconfigured with Webpack, TypeScript, SASS, Babel, Autoprefixer, and HMR.
+A starter template for [Svelte](https://svelte.dev) that comes preconfigured with Webpack, TypeScript, SASS, Babel, Autoprefixer, and HMR.

 ---